ShahDev007/Typescript_Hangman/README.md

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with npm-create-vite.

 ### Installation